 and integrity must be employed.

-your complaint directly with the funeral home concerned.
-If you do
+to resolve your complaint directly with the funeral home concerned.

-not manage to reach a satisfactory resolution, then you can contact the
+If you do not manage to reach a satisfactory resolution, then you can contact

-NY Bureau of Funeral Directing.
-A formal complaint against a funeral
+the NY Bureau of Funeral Directing.
+A formal complaint against a

-establishment must be put in writing to them, and include copies of all
+funeral establishment must be put in writing to them, and include copies